 It’s fairly easy to document major deductions, such as mortgage interest and real estate taxes.
 But it’s a lot more difficult when it comes to deductions that are made up of small, regular expenditures.
 Examples include medical expenses and charitable contributions.

 You can have dozens of co-pays for doctor visits and prescriptions, and lose track of how many and how much.
 The situation can be even more extreme with charitable contributions.
 Though you may have a few large contributions paid by check or credit card, it’s also likely to have a much larger number of smaller contributions, such as contributions in church, or to charities soliciting at your door.

 It’s best to have either a spreadsheet where you record all of these smaller expenditures, or at least an envelope or file where you store receipts.
-If you haven’t done either for 2016, make a New Year’s resolution to begin doing it for 2017.
+If you haven’t done either for this tax season, make a New Year’s resolution to begin doing it for next year.
 It will make next year’s deductions a lot easier to figure out.

 6) Be Sure to Take Advantage of All Available Tax Credits